Descent and cyclotomic redshift for chromatically localized algebraic K-theory: Monochromatic Categories

 \begin{proof} For $m = -2$ there is nothing to prove.
 Assume by induction that $F$ is $p$-typically $(m-1)$-semiadditive.
 Hence, by \cite[Theorem 3.2.3]{TeleAmbi}, for every $m$-finite $p$-space $A$ we have a commutative norm diagram

 in which the horizontal maps are isomorphisms because $\cC$ and $\cD$ are $p$-typically $m$-semiadditive.
-It follows that $\beta_!$ admits a \emph{retract}.
+It follows that $\beta_!$ admits a \emph{left homotopy inverse}.
 On the other hand, using the wrong way adjunction $A^* \dashv A_!$ in $\cC$, we have the following diagram:

 Hence, $\beta_!$ admits a \emph{section}.
 Therefore, $\beta_!$ and $\beta_*$ are isomorphisms. \end{proof}

 \begin{prop} Let $\cC, \cD$ be categories admitting $m$-finite $p$-space indexed colimits, and let $F\colon \cC \to \cD$ be a functor commuting with $(m-1)$-finite $p$-space indexed colimits.
 Then, $F$ commutes with (constant) $m$-finite $p$-space indexed colimits if and only if it commutes with (constant) colimits indexed by $m$-finite $p$-spaces concentrated in homotopy degree $m$. \end{prop}